Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/enterprise-support/receiving-help-from-github-support/preparing-to-submit-a-ticket.md

 ---
 title: Preparing to submit a ticket
-intro: 'You can expedite your issue with {% data variables.contact.enterprise_support %} by following these suggestions before you open a support ticket.'
+intro: "You can expedite your issue with {% data variables.contact.enterprise_support %} by following these suggestions before you open a support ticket."
 redirect_from:
   - /enterprise/admin/enterprise-support/preparing-to-submit-a-ticket
   - /admin/enterprise-support/preparing-to-submit-a-ticket
 versions:
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Enterprise
   - Support
 shortTitle: Prepare a ticket
 ---

 Before submitting a ticket, you should:

 - Obtain information that can help {% data variables.contact.github_support %} track, prioritize, reproduce, or investigate the issue.